Rakshasa (2005 film)

 The film featured original score and soundtrack composed by Sadhu Kokila.
 Upon release, the film was appreciated for its making style and won numerous awards at the Karnataka State Film Awards for the year 2004–05.

-The movie was dubbed in Hindi as Kaliya No. 1.
+Plot

+A tough police officer goes out of his way to bring down the underworld dons and is even ready to murder them in planned encounters to rid the society of evil.